loginid1/loginid-wordpress-plugin/readme.md

 ## About The Project

-Wordpress Plugin to enable a passwordless login experience using LoginID's Direct Web API.
+WordPress Plugin to enable a passwordless login experience using LoginID's Direct Web API.

 This plugin will add two custom short codes `[loginid_login]` and `[loginid_registration]`.
 These two short codes will generate a login form and a register form that will use LoginID's DirectWeb API to authenticate the user without a password.

 The user must have a FIDO2 compatible device, otherwise this form will default back to using a password authentication instead.

-This plugin is compatible with Wordpress' default password login, so this should be compatible with existing authentication plugins.
+This plugin is compatible with WordPress' default password login, so this should be compatible with existing authentication plugins.

 <!-- GETTING STARTED -->